 The shopping in Las Leñas is concentrated in La Piramide shopping centre, which has stores providing basics like skiing equipment, clothing and film; and also delicious Patagonian chocolate, which is a popular souvenir from Argentina.

 The resort is small and isolated, so most of the restaurants in Las Leñas are in the hotels.
 Escorpio has an excellent restaurant serving French and Mediterranean cuisine, while Piscis' two eateries specialise in pizza and Italian food.
-The Pyramid Building also has several restaurants serving cheaper local fare, including the famous 'Huaco taco'.
+The Pyramid Building also has several restaurants serving cheaper local fare.